kubernetes-sigs/gateway-api/geps/gep-2907/index.md

 ```

 The above diagram depicts these four segments as edges in a graph.

+### TLS mode

+TLS can be configured with two distinct modes:

+* **Terminate**: the TLS connection is instantiated between the frontend and the
+  Gateway.
+The connection between the Gateway and the backend is left unencrypted
+ unless a new TLS connection between the two entities is configured via BackendTLSPolicy.
+* **Passthrough**: the TLS connection is instantiated between the frontend and the
+  backend.
+The traffic flows through the Gateway encrypted, and the Gateway is not
+  able to decrypt or inspect the encrypted portions of the TLS stream.

 ## Proposed Segments
 Note that this does not represent any form of commitment that any of these